 Computers are an essential part of all programs at BTC.
-Students are required to have a personal computer with word processing software, web camera (with microphone) and reliable internet access.
+All students are required to have a personal computer with word processing software, web camera (with microphone) and reliable, high-speed internet access.
+A personal printer is highly recommended.

 BTC students may use the school's computer labs/library/printer anytime they are available during regular business hours.